dgastonochoa/mcu-fpga-public/fpga/systemtest/riscv/README.md

 - Num. bits = 8
 - Min. bit rate: 10 kHz

-**Note:** the min. bit rate is currently 10 kHz but depends on the bit rate of the master SPI in the FPGA, so double check it.
+# Find the serial iface. in the host

-In the host computer, open the SPI reader interface, possibly dumping its results to a file.
-E.g.:
+See `find_spi_iface.sh`

-    minicom -D /dev/ttyACM0 -C riscv-fpga-test-res.txt
+# Run the test

-Flash the FPGA wasn't already, or reset it if it was.
-You should see a bunch of bytes in the terminal opened above.
+ - In the host computer: `minicom -D /dev/ttyACM0 -C file.txt`

-Copy all of them to a file.
-This won't be necessary if they were dumped already by doing something equivalent to the `minicom` example above.
-Make sure this file contains only bytes ontained, one in each line, and **nothing** else (no text, no empty lines etc.)
+ - Config. the FPGA if it wasn't already, or reset it if it was.

-Execute:
+ - Flash or reset the tm4c123g.
+This should trigger the send of the test program and its execution.
+The program is first sent, then read back and verified, then executed.

-        verif_results.py riscv-fpga-test-res.txt
+ - Go to `file.txt` and remove **everything** except from the data sent by the test program just executed.

-If the above returns nothing, everything is file.
-Errors will be reported as assertion errors.
+  - Do: `verif_results.py file.txt`.
+If it returns nothing, the test has passed.

-**Note:** The above file checks the obtained values agains `expected_results.py`
+**Note:** The expected results are located at `expected_results/$(TEST)/expected?results.py`.